MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 ## Step 2: Get the Game File

-Download or clone the repository, then locate the `.mudra` file:
+Download or clone the repository, then locate the specification file:

 ```
 asphyxia/
 └── games/
+    ├── 01_axiom/
+    │   └── AXIOM_v4_SPEC.md         ◀─── AXIOM game file
-    └── 01_axiom/
+    └── 02_threshold/
-        └── ASPHYXIA_1_AXIOM.mudra    ◀─── This file
+        └── THRESHOLD_v3_SPEC.md     ◀─── THRESHOLD game file
 ```

-The `.mudra` file is plain text.
+The `.md` file is plain text.
 You can open it in any text editor.

 ---